alchimya/DoYouREST/README.md

 Basically, this project has been developed around the following Node modules:
 - ExpressJS: used to develop some useful middleware and to implement the REST behaviour (http://expressjs.com/)
 - SequelizeJS: is a promise-based ORM (http://docs.sequelizejs.com/en/latest/)
+- MySql Driver: is a node.js driver for mysql written in JavaScript (https://github.com/felixge/node-mysql)
 - Socket.io: used to implement a realtime behaviour (http://socket.io).
 <br/>
 <br/>